-Scottish is again organising twilight track meetings over the course of the summer.
-The next meeting is on Wednesday 14 December.
-These are really fun, low-key events, open to anyone who wants to try out track racing or sharpen up for other events — it would be great to see a good Scottish turnout to support the event.
+Scottish is organising twilight track meetings over the course of the summer.
+These are fun, low-key events, open to anyone who wants to try out track racing or sharpen up for other events — it would be great to see a good Scottish turnout to support the event.

 Without volunteers, these events do not happen — Andy Ford is looking for help on the night with jobs including a starter (training provided!) and finish recorder.
 Let Andy know if you can help at any of the events.